 Changing your footwear to accommodate the deformed toe

-An ankle sprain is an injury to the foot's ligaments in the ankle.
+An ankle sprain is an injury to the ligaments in the ankle.
 Ligaments are tough bands of elastic tissue that connect bones to each other.
 Ankle sprains may occur if the ankle rolls, turns, or twists beyond its normal range of motion.
 Ankle sprains may be caused by awkward foot placement, irregular surfaces, weak muscles, loose ligaments, or wearing shoes with spiked heels.
 The symptoms of a sprain will depend on how severely the ligaments are stretched or torn, but usually include swelling, pain, or bruising.
 Treatment will depend on the severity of the sprain, but may include:

 Resting the ankle